 iDine offers 5% or 10% cashback for eating at certain restaurants.
 You can create an account for free, link it to your credit card, and then review your experience to earn the cashback.
 You’ll only earn cashback on restaurants that participate in their program, which tend to be independently owned instead of chains.
 I live in a small town and there are several restaurants in my local area that participate in the program.

 15. Groupon and Living Social

 Deals sites like Groupon and Living Social are great for saving on a lot of things, including restaurants.
 The deals at these sites will usually run for a limited time, but at any time you should be able to find some restaurant deals.
 Like Restaurant.com, be sure to read the terms of any offer before purchasing.

 Bonus Tip: How to Stack the Rewards for Awesome Savings

 I mentioned that one of my favorite ways to save at restaurants is to purchase gift cards at Raise.
-Here is a quick explanation (read this article for a more in-depth explanation) of how you can stack multiple rewards for the biggest savings:
+Here is a quick explanation (read How to Stack Rewards and Cash Back for a more in-depth explanation) of how you can stack multiple rewards for the biggest savings:

-- Sign up for a free Ebates account so you can earn cash back on your online purchases, including 1% cash back at Raise. (sign up here to get a $10 bonus from Ebates).
+- Sign up for a free Rakuten account so you can earn cash back on your online purchases, including 1% cash back at Raise. (sign up here to get a $10 bonus from Rakuten).

-- Sign up for Raise and purchase restaurant gift cards below face value (sign up here to get $10 off your first $100 purchase).
+- Sign up for Raise and purchase restaurant gift cards below face value.
 Many restaurant gift cards will have a savings of 10% or more.

 - When you visit the restaurant, purchase from the specials menu to save even more.